dmitry78ya/fork-and-clone-repo/README.md

-# Fork and clone repo to Rstudio
+# Fork and clone repo to RStudio

-- Found interesting R project on GitHub and want to collaborate, contribute or play around with it but you don't know how to get this thing into your computer?
+Found an interesting R project on GitHub and want to collaborate, contribute, or play around with it but you don't know how to get this thing into your computer?

-- Another scenario where you can also apply most of the steps of this tutorial is when you want to use GitHub git repo for version control of your new R project.
-Easiest way to do this is to start from GitHub.

 ## Introduction
-This tutorial describes steps how to **fork** repo from GitHub and then **clone** and open this repo in your Rstudio session.
+This tutorial describes steps how to **fork** repo from GitHub (step 1, optional) and how to **clone** (steps 2+) and open repo in your RStudio.

-Deeper and wider insight into git and GitHub for **begginners** with more use cases and **troubleshooting** is available at http://happygitwithr.com by Jenny Bryan.
+Excellent source to learn how to use git and GitHub for **begginners** with more use cases and **troubleshooting** is available at http://happygitwithr.com by Jenny Bryan.

-Please also have a look at the ["Why.." chapters](http://happygitwithr.com/big-picture.html#why-git), because it's definitely question that might arise in one's head.
+Please also have a look at the ["Why.." chapters](http://happygitwithr.com/big-picture.html#why-git), because it's definitely big question that might arise in one's head.
 Do I really need to make my life unnecessary complicated with all this version control stuff and command line?

-Well, wait until you can see forest behind the trees: uploading your work to online repo hosting services (GitHub, Bitbucket, GitLab) provides you with easy access to sharing and disseminating your work and makes you visible.
-You can start blogging and even publish a book!
-All this is on top of clutter-free and transparent version control.
+Using version control and uploading your work to repo hosting services like GitHub, Bitbucket, and GitLab allows you to:
+- share, collaborate, and disseminate your work and makes you visible: you can publish a blog and even a book via Github pages!
+- transparent version control.

 ## Prerequsites
-We assume you have R and Rstudio installed to your computer.
+Tutorial assumes that you have R and RStudio installed to your computer, or you have [RStudio Cloud](https://rstudio.cloud) account.
 Then you need to have [GitHub account](http://happygitwithr.com/github-acct.html) and [git installed to your computer](http://happygitwithr.com/install-git.html) and you must [introduce yourself to git](http://happygitwithr.com/hello-git.html).

 ## Steps